EivydasLeo/blog-app/README.md

 ## The Website Is Live!

 The website is currently live, but it’s not fully finished.
-The main functionality has been implemented, but the styling, such as mobile responsiveness, is still in progress.
+The main functionality has been implemented, but styling such as responsive design, accessibility, and content updates is still in progress.

 https://www.gretaska.com/